-This chapter will help you become familiar with recovery solutions provided by Lenovo.
+This chapter will help you become familiar with recovery solutions provided by Lenovo for computers that come with a preinstalled operating system.
 This chapter explains how and when to use the following recovery methods:

-- Creating and using Product Recovery discs
+- · Creating and using Product Recovery discs

 - Performing backup and recovery operations

 - Using the Rescue and Recovery workspace

 - · Creating and using rescue media

 - Creating and using a Recovery Repair diskette

 - · Recovering or installing device drivers

 - Setting a rescue device in the startup sequence

 - Solving recovery problems

 Refer to the Access Help online help system for additional information about the Rescue and Recovery program provided by Lenovo.
-For information on how to access the online help system, see "Access Help" on page 40.
+For information on how to access the online help system, see "Access Help" on page 42.